-I wrote about my 25+ year journey with yoga in my International Day of Yoga post last year, What is Yoga?
+I wrote about my 25+ year journey with yoga in What is Yoga?
 Yoga is the backbone of my life, if you pardon the pun.
 It helped me recover from loss and depression, brought me to India, and opened inner and outer worlds that I never knew existed.
 I’ve spent many months studying yoga in India and staying in yoga ashrams.
 I have a teaching certificate from Yoga Space in Toronto and a certificate from Krishnamacharya Yoga Mandiram in Chennai.

 If you would like to learn more about Yoga and especially Yoga in India, please check out these blog posts and resources below.
 I’ve rounded up all of my best Yoga posts — full of tips, recommendations and personal experiences.

 Yoga creates oneness within and harmony with nature

 In this post, below, I wrote about my own personal yoga journey from dealing with a very stiff back when I was about 30 to going to India to study yoga when I was in my 40s, to the present.
 Also includes an explanation of Yoga from Dr. Pankaj Seth.

 For an explanation of Yoga from renowned and inspiring teacher Mark Whitwell.

 One of my favourite Yoga teachers is Yogrishi Vishvektu.
 I’ve known him for many years, and practised with him in Canada and India, where he runs an ashram and offers Yoga teacher training (in Rishikesh).
 Recently, he published a gorgeous book on Yoga and I interviewed him.

 Yoga belongs to the world.
 But it has a home.
 India.